expo/expo/docs/pages/versions/unversioned/sdk/webbrowser.md

 ### `WebBrowser.getCustomTabsSupportingBrowsers`

-Available only on Android.
+_Android only_

-Returns two lists of applications package names supporting Custom Tabs.
-One is list of all applications and the other includes only default ones.
-However, this list might not be fully reliable, as they follow `PackageManager.getResolvingActivities` behavior with its flaws.
+Returns list of applications package names supporting Custom Tabs, and name of user chosen default one, if available.
+This list may not be fully reliable, because ot follows `PackageManager.getResolvingActivities` behavior with its flaws.
+For example, some browsers might not be visible on packages list after other browser is set to dafult.

 #### Returns

-The promise resolves with `{ packages: string[], default: string[] }`
+The promise resolves with `{ packages: string[], default: string, service: string[], preferred: string }`

+- **packages (_string[]_)** : All packages recognized by PackageManager as capable of handling Custom Tabs.
+Empty array means there is no supporting browsers on device.
+- **default (_string_)** : Default package chosen by user.
+Null if there is no such packages.
+Null usually means, that user will be prompted to choose from available packages.
+- **services (_string[]_)** : All packages recognized by PackageManager as capable of handling Custom Tabs Service.
+This service is used by [warmUp](#WebBrowser.warmUp), [mayInitWithUrl](#WebBrowser.mayInitWithUrl() and [coolDown](#WebBrowser.coolDown).
+- **preferred (_string_)** : Package preferred by CustomTabsClient to be used to handle Custom Tabs.

 #